NoHaitch/Tucil1_13522091/README.md

 1. Using python - flask GUI (run app.py)
 2. Command Line Interface (makefile)

-NOTE: GUI currently only works in windows
+NOTE: GUI currently only works in windows and file upload through GUI is not handled

 ### Prerequisites